OriontDev/Coding-Diary/Java/Journal/January2025.md

 ### January 23, 2025
 - **Today I learned:**
-  - About ArrayList and all its command
+  - About ArrayList and all its command.
+  - About Exception(Try, Catch, Finally).